Overview

 The Group offers its product range through its nationwide network of stores and its e-commerce platform.
 The Group employs more than 3,800 permanent colleagues.

-We conduct business fairly, ethically and with respect to fundamental human rights.
+We conduct business fairly and ethically and respect fundamental human rights.
 We are fully committed to the prevention of all forms of slavery, forced labour or servitude, child labour and human trafficking, both in our business and supply chains.

 The Group provides every colleague with a written contract of employment.
 We pay every colleague in accordance with the law.
 We comply with our legal obligations to ensure the health and safety of all colleagues, including in relation to working hours, rest breaks and holidays.